 1.2 Recruiter phone screen

-After the initial recruiter phone screen, you'll have two PM-focused interviews.
-They will take place over video conference, on the phone, or in Lyft’s physical offices.
+Once you’ve passed the recruiter screen, there will be two PM-focused interviews.
+They may take place over video conference, on the phone, or in Lyft’s physical offices.
 They usually last for 45-60 minutes.

 You’ll be interviewed by a Lyft PM, and you should be prepared for one product sense question and one execution question.
 You’ll have to dive deep into the problem, explain your reasoning, and work through your thoughts out loud.
 We’ll give you more details on product sense and execution in section 2.